Good Things To Know Before Moving To Arkansas

 Okay.
 Maybe San Diego is a stretch.

-But if you enjoy mild winters and don’t mind a little heat and humidity in the summer.
-Southern living in Arkansas, because of the weather, has its advantages.
+But you may be good to go if you enjoy mild winters and don’t mind a little heat and humidity in the summer.
+Thus, Southern living in Arkansas has its advantages because of the weather.

 Next, I have a few points about the climate to consider.